Kansas farmland drops in price per acre

 The USDA National Agricultural Statistics Service found that cropland has decreased by nearly 4% valuing the land at $2,080 per acre.
 This is an $80 decrease from last year.

-“The drop in land values that we’re seeing is being driven mostly by the volatility in profits in the sector over the last couple of years,” said Agricultural Economics Professor at Kansas State University, Mykel Taylor.
+“The drop in land values that we’re seeing is being driven mostly by the volatility in profits in the sector over the last couple of years,” said Mykel Taylor, agricultural economics professor at Kansas State University.

 Taylor also said the decrease has been in part from years of trade challenges with China as well as a surplus of grain from strong crop production in previous years which have pushed down prices in the industry.